Welcome to today's edition of the Rush 24-7 podcast.

 Well, whatever.

-From the Associated Press, U.S. Secretary of State Hillary Clinton pledged it today to help Tunisia create jobs and undertake reforms to keep the momentum behind a revolution overthrew its president two months ago.
+From the Associated Press, U.S. Secretary of State Hillary Clinton pledged it today to help Tunisia create jobs and undertake reforms to keep the momentum behind the revolution overthrew its president two months ago.

 The new government officials and other Tunisians understand, quote, we need a plan for economic development for jobs, Clinton told reporters during a tour of the Tunisian Red Crescent offices.